boost-entropy-gcp/jarvis/src/test/resources/terraform/integration/README.md

 5. When the development is finished or paused for a longer period, then run `terraform destroy` to reduce GCP costs.

  ---
 **NOTE**

- If you swap to a new GCP project, do not forget to create a service account that has BigQuery and Cloud SQL admin roles.
+If you swap to a new GCP project, do not forget to create a service account that has BigQuery, GCE and Cloud SQL admin roles.
 Then add/change the new project and SA at the [GitHub Secrets](https://github.com/aliz-ai/jarvis/settings/secrets/actions).
 Without this step the GitHub Actions Maven CI will fail.
+---
+**NOTE 2**

+To replace the SFTP server's public key, copy the key file to the `terraform/integration/modules/sftp/jarvis-stfp` folder.
+Then add/change the SSH_KEY at the [GitHub Secrets](https://github.com/aliz-ai/jarvis/settings/secrets/actions).
+Please use PEM format (begins with -----BEGIN RSA PRIVATE KEY-----) instead of the OPENSSH format (begins with -----BEGIN OPENSSH PRIVATE KEY-----) or else GitHub Actions will not be able to use it due to the VM's OpenSSH version.
+//TODO remove the SSH key based authentication and use only passwords
 ---